iShafayet/polymer-fx/docs/fx-dialog-behavior.md

 # `mixin FxDialogBehavior`
 `FxDialogBehavior` is a mixin.
-It adds 4 kind of ui elements and their methods to your app.
+It adds 4 kinds of UI elements and their methods to your app.

 **Example:**